TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Tmenu/Index.rst

 ..  t3-menu-tmenu-state:: CUR

-    :Data type: boolean / (config)
+    :Data type: :ref:`data-type-boolean` / (config)
     :Default: 0

-    Enable/Configuration for a menu item if the item is the current page.
+    Enable/configuration for a menu item, if the item is the current page.

 CURIFSUB
 --------

 ..  t3-menu-tmenu-state:: CURIFSUB

-    :Data type: boolean / (config)
+    :Data type: :ref:`data-type-boolean` / (config)
     :Default: 0

-    Enable/Configuration for a menu item if the item is the current page and has subpages.
+    Enable/configuration for a menu itemm if the item is the current page and has subpages.

 USR